 Name of the time zone

-Name of the Major City in that time zone
+Name of a Major City in that time zone

 The difference in hours and in minutes between the time zone and GMT.

 Simply select the time zone which you require.
-Click on the save button to send the alteration in time zone information to the system.
+Click on the save button to save the alteration in time zone information in the system.

 This will be the default time zone used for each new trader created by the Company Administrator.